-Career Center > Resumes & Interviews > Salary & Negotiation
+Career Center > Resumes & Interviews > Job Offers & Salary Negotiation

 Negotiation is a normal—even expected—part of the hiring process.
 Working to get the best offer possible can have an impact on your career, affecting satisfaction with the current job as well as your future trajectory.
 As you start to look over your job offer, here are a few actions to think about:

 When receiving a job offer, there are several personal and professional factors you should consider in making your decision.
 Consider: